yorik1984/newpaper.nvim/README.md

     + Light
     + Dark
 + Lualine theme
-+ Ability to change background on sidebar-like windows like Nvim-Tree, Packer, terminal etc.
++ Ability to change background on sidebar like windows like NvimTree, packer, terminal etc.
 + Asynchronous highlight loading which makes the theme extremely fast
-+ Added functions for live theme switching without the need to restart NeoVim
++ Added functions for live theme switching without the need to restart Neovim

 #### Special syntax highlight: